Mohamad-Nour-Zureik/MNIST/README.md

 ---

-## ✨ Technologies UsedThe projects in this repository utilize a variety of popular AI and data science libraries:
+## ✨ Technologies Used
+The projects in this repository utilize a variety of popular AI and data science libraries:

 * **Python:** The primary programming language.
 * **Google Colab:** The integrated development environment (IDE) for training and execution.